 How to Factory Reset MacBook

-As a preparation stage before your Mac’s reset, make sure to clean up your computer.
+To prepare for your Mac’s master reset, make sure to clean up your computer.
 MacKeeper’s Safe Cleanup tool is a safe and effective way to delete sensitive data from your MacBook.
 In addition to removing system logs and caches, it can also find and clear hidden junk and Mail attachments that may contain personal information.

 Here’s how to use it: